rljacobson/WAM/doc/infrastructure.md

 The term is now ready to be transformed into a stream of tokens to be consumed by the compiler.

+[efficiency]: Never believe any of performance claims about a micro-optimization like this.
+The truth is, the difference between using the `Cell` and using the `Cell`’s address is zero.
+The claims to efficiency are just a story the author tells themselves to justify indulging their obsessive behavior.
+See Emory Berger, "Performance Matters," *The Strange Loop*, September 2019.
+Online: https://youtu.be/r-TLSBdHe1A.

 [bitcode]: Actually, we won’t quite have a bitcode yet.
 Instead, the VM will interpret the instructions as they are formed from the input token stream.

 [wiki_functor]: [Function Word](https://en.wikipedia.org/wiki/Function_word), Wikipedia.

+[loops]: What determines the number of loops required to completely order a flattened term?
+Can you come up with a simple formula?